na-na-hi/renget/archive/scalyvidya.md

 ####Drakenguard
 **Features some hack 'n slash and aerial combat.**

 The gameplay in these are generally regarded to be bad, but they're also Yoko Taro games so they're also bizarre enough to be endearing in their own right.
-Some of the entries include dragon partners (Angelus in 1, Mikhail in 3) for the main characters.
-The Nier games are also related.
+The key entries include dragon partners for the main characters.
+The Nier series is also essentially connected.

 ####Gex
-**Mostly known for its two 3D platformers during 5th gen.**
+**Mostly known for a handful of 3D platformers during 5th gen.**

 Filled to the brim with TV and movie references of the time.